tomcoso/battleship/README.md

 # Battleship TDD Project

-This is a project from The Odin Project with the aim of getting introduced to unit testing and TDD
+Battleship game against a rudimentary AI (it may win) I built after some frustrations.
+Project was built with Test Driven Development using Jest and vanilla Js with Webpack

 ### [Live Demo](https://tomcoso.github.io/battleship/)